-Looking for a dynamic keynote speaker or trainer for your conference or event that focuses on professional well-being?
+Looking for a dynamic keynote speaker or trainer for your conference or event that focuses on professional well-being and work-life balance?

-Barbara Rubel’s motivating keynote speeches and programs for clinicians, victim services providers, first responders, and educators focus on building resilience and self-care for burnout and compassion fatigue.
+Barbara Rubel’s motivating keynote speeches and programs for clinicians, victim services providers, first responders, educators, and corporations, focus on building resilience and self-care for burnout and compassion fatigue.

-Barbara’s humorous and upbeat style offers a delightful composite of experience, research and practical application that promotes self-compassion and wellness for those dealing with vicarious trauma.
+Barbara’s humorous and upbeat style offers a delightful composite of experience, research and practical application that promotes self-compassion, health, and wellness for those dealing with burnout and vicarious trauma.

 Building FABULOUS Resilience